Your secret to getting and staying well

-Working with a team of healthcare specialists is the best way to treat a new or ongoing condition.
+Working with a team of healthcare specialists is the best way to treat a new or ongoing health concern.
 Get to know the providers on your side.

 Mature person greeting home nurse care team member at front door of home

-That’s why when you’re dealing with a new or ongoing condition like diabetes or heart disease, it helps to have a group of professionals with different areas of expertise on your side who can help you handle a range of concerns.
-That’s exactly what a care team is.
+When you’re preparing for surgery or dealing with a chronic condition, it helps to have professionals with different specialties on your side.
+This clinical care team can help you handle a wider range of concerns.

-Care teams are helpful in managing complex conditions.
-That includes chronic diseases like cancer and mental health conditions like depression.
-The right team can help you create a well-rounded and personalized plan based on your care needs.
+Clinical care teams are also helpful in managing any complex condition.
+That includes chronic illnesses like cancer and mental health conditions like depression.
+The right team can help you create a personalized plan based on your care needs.
 It may range from a few health professionals to 10 or more.
-The size and mix of the team depends on your personal needs.
+The size and mix of the team depend on your personal needs.
 Here are some top team players and their roles.

 Primary care provider

 Think of your PCP as the leader of the pack.
 “You may have several different specialists who don’t routinely talk to one another,” says Teri Dreher, RN.
-Dreher is president of North Shore Patient Advocates in Chicago.
-Your PCP can do the heavy lifting of creating one plan from all their suggestions.
+These specialists will all have ideas on how to manage your care.
+Your PCP can create one plan from all their suggestions.
 They are your go-to when you have questions about your health or care plan.
-And their answers are more personalized.
-That’s thanks to their deeper understanding of your conditions and care.

 Registered nurse

-Nurses aren’t just there to take your height, weight, and blood pressure.
-They can be a great resource for many areas of your health.
-They can answer your questions about your diagnoses and treatments.
-They can share ideas for making healthy lifestyle changes.
-They can also assist with handling advice from other providers on your team.
+Nurses are a great resource for many areas of your health.
+They can answer questions about your diagnoses and treatments, share ideas for making healthy lifestyle changes, and help you understand advice from other providers on your team.

 Social worker

-Social workers can offer emotional and social support for you and your family, says Dreher.
+Social workers can offer emotional and social support for you and your family.
 They can also connect you with other resources.
 This may include getting safe housing, healthy foods, and rides to doctor appointments.

 Mental health specialist

-A case manager is there to help you navigate the healthcare system.
+A care manager is there to help you find your way in the healthcare system.
 They keep tabs on your medical records and log your progress.
 Along the way, they can help you stay on top of your treatments.
-They can also help you get added services and resources if you need them.
+They can also help you get more services and resources if you need them.
 Having trouble paying for care or medications?
-A case manager can help you find solutions.
+A care manager can help you find solutions.

 Pharmacist

-Sometimes after an illness, like a stroke, you may have trouble with basic life tasks.
-You might struggle to walk, talk, or get dressed.
-Therapists can teach you how to do these skills again.
+Sometimes after an illness or surgery, like a stroke or hip replacement, you may have trouble with basic life tasks.
+You might struggle to walk or get up and down stairs.
+Therapists can teach you these skills again.
 And they can help you get adaptive supports when full recovery isn’t possible.
 These are tools, devices, and machines that help you with daily living tasks.
 Examples include wheelchairs, scooters, and prosthetics.

 Dietitian